ServiceStack/ServiceStack.Redis/README.md

 ### Usage in ServiceStack

-Inside ServiceStack Services & Controllers we recommend using `GetRedisAsync()` to resolve an `IRedisClientAsync`, e.g:
+Inside ServiceStack Services & Controllers we recommend using `GetRedisAsync()` to resolve an `IRedisClientAsync`:

 ```csharp
 public class MyService : Service